saylordotorg/course_engl101/Unit04.md

+---
+layout: default
+title: "ENGL101: Introduction to Literary Studies"
+course_description: "An introductory survey of the history and practice of English literary and cultural expression, exploring the major genres of poetry, the novel, drama, and the critical essay."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Drama** <span id="4"></span>
 *While elements of both poetry and narrative are present in drama, we will now encounter and account for a new dimension in cultural and